bixb922/crank-organ/doc-software/README.md

 # 16. Installation
 ## Prerequisite hardware and software

 This software is designed for a ESP32-S3 N8R8 or N16R8 microcontroller.
 N8R8 means 8 Megabytes of flash + 8 Megabytes of RAM.
-N16R8 means 16 Megabytes of flash + 8 Megabytes RAM ( Megabytes, not Gigabytes...).
+N16R8 means 16 Megabytes of flash + 8 Megabytes RAM (Megabytes, not Gigabytes...).
 The ESP32-S3 is most easily available as a board (modules) like the ESP32-S3-Devkit-C or similar boards.
 There are many vendors offering these boards, I use a "ESP32-S3-Devkit-C N16R8" clone (see also the hardware description in this repository), a We-Act clone or a VCC-GND clone.

 For a 20 pipe organ, see the hardware section (doc-hardware folder) for a schematic.
-It's best to connect a touchpad, which really is any metal knob or disc such as a drawer knob connected with a single wire to the input port of the ESP32-S3.
+It's best to connect a touchpad, which really is any metal knob or disc such as a metallic drawer knob connected with a single wire to the input port of the ESP32-S3.
 The touchpad senses the touch of the hand with a capacitive sensing technology.
 The touchpad is used to start tunes.

+Plastic knobs that look like metal are not appropriate for the touch pad.

 Use Chrome or Firefox on a cell phone, PC, MAC or tablet to control the microcontroller.
 Safari is not supported.

 ## Installing prerrequisite software

-Installation is easiest done on the command line, i.e. using cmd on windows or Terminal on Mac.
-You should be familiar with commands such as dir or ls and cd.
+Installation is easiest done on the command line, i.e. using ```cmd``` on Windows or Terminal on Mac.
+You should be familiar with commands such as ```dir``` or ```ls``` and ```cd```.

 No programming required.
 Configuration is done later via web pages and forms with a browser over WiFi.